-Cooperation has been put in place with the European Regional Assembly of the UIC for the transposition of UIC leaflets into European standards.
+Cooperation had been put in place with the European Regional Assembly of the UIC for the transposition of UIC leaflets into European standards but this process is now stopped.

-UNIFE and CER, European professional railway sector organizations, are offering documents to TC 9X as input for the preparation of standards.
+UNIFE, European professional railway sector organization, is offering documents to TC 9X as input for the preparation of standards.